rix1/CSC3003S_LEAP/README.md

 When all is installed, restart Eclipse.

 You are now ready to clone from Github.
 Because I have yet to try the JGit plugin myself, I don't know the exact specifics here.
 Will fill in as soon as I figure out.

+When all is installed and you have cloned from Github, open Eclipse and go:

+	File > Import...

+In the search field, type *'Gradle'* and push next.
+In the Import Gradle Project view, click browse and navigate to the root folder of the project cloned from Git.
+When this is selected, click

+	Build Model

+Eclipse will then work for a bit and import the project as well as download dependencies.
+When this is done you're *all done!*.

+### Running

+Click 'Run' in Eclipse and it will start a virtual device.
+If you want to run on your own phone you connect it with a USB cable and click 'Run'